Leakers and whistleblowers often shape history at the same time as polarising opinion.

 His political attitudes were noticed at work also, and he was spoken to several times regarding his views.

 1985 was a big year for Mordechai Vanunu.
 He graduated from university, with a degree in philosophy and geography.
 According to reports, he also joined Israel’s Communist Party around this time.
 He was also laid off from his job, alongside many other workers.
-He was granted a brief reprieve after a labour union managed to successfully oppose his dismissal, but then resigned later that year, earning a redundancy package and severance pay.
+He was granted a brief reprieve after a labor union managed to successfully oppose his dismissal, but then resigned later that year, earning a redundancy package and severance pay.

 It was between Vananu’s original lay-off and subsequent resignation that he secretly took photographs inside the Negev Nuclear Research Center.
 These would form the basis of Vananu’s later whistleblowing, and the events that followed.

 The photographs Vananu took, along with his knowledge of work at the facility, shed light on Israel’s nuclear strategy and abilities.
-Once the information was analysed, it suggested Israel had produced enough plutonium to build “about 150 nuclear weapons.”
+Once the information was analyzed, it suggested Israel had produced enough plutonium to build “about 150 nuclear weapons.”

 It was a Colombian journalist called Oscar Guerrero who reportedly persuaded Vananu to leak his information.
 Vananu met him in Australia, and Guerrero suggested he could make up to $1 Million from the story.
 Guerrero put The Sunday Times in touch with Vananu.
 They interviewed him, and then set about fact-checking the story.
-Vananu travelled to London to meet with them, and the newspaper arranged his accommodation.
+Vananu traveled to London to meet with them, and the newspaper arranged his accommodation.

-It’s alleged that prior to Vananu travelling to London, he was effectively double-crossed by Oscar Guerrero.
+It’s alleged that prior to Vananu traveling to London, he was effectively double-crossed by Oscar Guerrero.
 Guerrero is believed to have contacted the Israeli consulate, offering to help them catch a “traitor.”
 This set in motion a chain of events that would lead to Vananu’s eventual capture.
-Vananu’s brother in Beersheba was questioned by Israel’s security service, Shin Bet, on 7th September 1986 - three days before Vananu actually travelled to the UK and revealed the photographs and full story to the press.
+Vananu’s brother in Beersheba was questioned by Israel’s security service, Shin Bet, on 7th September 1986 - three days before Vananu actually traveled to the UK and revealed the photographs and full story to the press.